kreasof-ai/lawful-diffusion/README.md

 Notes:
 - ViT and CLIP parameter is freezed according to the image datasets, but the VAE checkpoint is updated.
 - Every image is transformed into 1024*1024 for input uniformity into the classifier
-- Total parameter count (if we are using FLUX model and 1024*1024 image size transformation): 1,106,898,944 (1.1 Billions)
+- Total parameter count (if we are using FLUX model, 1024*1024 image size transformation, and 1,000,000 number of artists): 688595244~ (688M Parameters, exclude the pretrained and FLUX models)

 ---